elizebeth18/LearnReactTesting/README.md

  To handle Apperance/Disapperance of the code we need to add test cases using findBy/findAllBy

  **findBy:** 1)Returns a promise which resolves when an element is found matching the given query 2)The promise is rejected if no element is found or if more than 1 element is found after a timeout of 1000ms

+ **findAllBy:** 1)Returns a promise which resolves when an array of elements when any element are found matching the given query 2)The promise is rejected if no element is found after a timeout of 1000ms